What is progress plus+?

-For full details of our funded interventions, please download the documents below:
+For full details of our funded interventions, please click the link below:

 How will parents know it is working?

-In the academic year 2016-17, 246 students were eligible for Pupil Premium funding including 30 year 11 students.
-For the year 11 students the Premium funding was spent predominantly on extra English, Maths and Science support, alongside additional afterschool interventions throughout the year.
-This resulted in 57% of our students achieving grade 4 in English and grade 4 in Maths.
-Both of these figures are significantly above national averages.
-Our P8 score of -0.07 for Pupil Premium students is again above national average.
+In the academic year 2019-20, 212 students were eligible for Pupil Premium funding including 36 year 11 students.
+For the Year 11 students the Premium funding was spent predominantly on extra English, Maths and Science support, alongside additional afterschool interventions throughout the year.
+Despite the challenges our cohort of 2019-20 faced, all of our 36 Year 11 students successfully found post-16 placements.